platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling-pointreply.md

 A: We initially tried to refrain from a valuation of a tool recommendation.
 Following this advice however, we now identified and marked must/should/may after each subsection in a summary sentence.

-> Offering an API is useless - it might be around for what, 1-5 years and then get hacked and taken down or stop being able to be built and disappear?)
-If you think your code has commercial potential, offer a dual license for commercial and open source use or only offer a commercial license.
+> Q: Offering an API is useless - it might be around for what, 1-5 years and then get hacked and taken down or stop being able to be built and disappear?)

+A: We're not talking about an exposed REST API here, but about clear interface descriptions in each functional unit of code.
+We clarified this in the text.

+> Q: If you think your code has commercial potential, offer a dual license for commercial and open source use or only offer a commercial license.

+A:

-General guidance for 99% of academics to whom this article is aimed should be: publish your code. give it an appropriate open source license.
+> Q: General guidance for 99% of academics to whom this article is aimed should be: publish your code. give it an appropriate open source license.
 Put it into a version control system, for yourself, and others.
 Then provide clear and actionable guidance on how to write good code, refactor and modularize it as you explore the possibility and conceptual space of your computational model.
 Write tests, and use continuous integration and continuous delivery to make it easy to see if your tests are still passing without having to manually run them.

+A: We fully agree with this statement.
+Our attribution of *must* and *should* paragraphs reflects this.

 For example: